Hypoestes triflora

 What's the taxonomical classification of Hypoestes triflora?

-Hypoestes triflora belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
-Within the class Equisetopsida and the subclass Magnoliidae, this plant is further categorized into the order Lamiales.
-It is a member of the family Acanthaceae, falling under the genus Hypoestes, and is specifically identified by its species name, triflora.
+Hypoestes triflora belongs to the kingdom Plantae and is classified within the phylum Streptophyta.
+As a member of the class Equisetopsida and the subclass Magnoliidae, this plant falls under the order Lamiales.
+It is further categorized into the family Acanthaceae, which defines its botanical characteristics.
+Within this family, it is situated in the genus Hypoestes, and its specific identity is designated by the species name triflora.

 Taxonomic Rank Classification